Braun Series 7 Shaver Review- German Engineering at its Finest

 Charging and Cleaning Dock

-Maintaining a clean shaver is necessary to getting the best results with every shave.
-For this reason, The Series 7 shavers comes with a cleaning dock included.
-This dock not only charges the device when it is not in use, but also vigorously washes it with an alcohol-based cleaning solution that kills 99.9% of harmful bacteria and leaves a fresh scent ready for the next use.
+Maintaining a clean shaver is necessary to get the best results with every shave.
+For this reason, The Series 7 shavers come with a cleaning dock included.
+This dock not only charges the device when it is not in use but also vigorously washes it with an alcohol-based cleaning solution that kills 99.9% of harmful bacteria and leaves a fresh scent ready for the next use.